weslumundo/catalog_creation/reprojectin/README.txt

 terminal, with the output name following the same naming convention (e.g. output_sci.fits).

 NOTES
-- build a flag into method that lets user optionally plot the reference and target side-by-side to check effectiveness
-- push file for difference image creation
+- reference and output display still needs work
+- add example of how to run code here
+- have system ask user if wht file names are correct
+- update code comments!